Skip to main content

 For further information on the application process please see the Explanatory Note.

-To view all applications for DMMO's please visit the register of DMMO applications.
+To view all applications for DMMO's please click the link below to download and open the PDF,

 If you wish to make an application please use the forms and guidance notes below.
 If you wish to discuss the application process or you require an ordnance survey map of the relevant area to use for the application and / or user evidence form(s) please use the Contact Us details above